-The Group has a significant shareholder, Lawrie (Bermuda) Ltd, incorporated in Bermuda, which as at 31 December 2023 owned 36.6% of BF&M Limited's shares.
+The Group has a significant shareholder, Holdco 123 Limited a subsidiary of Argus Group Holdings Limited ("Argus"), incorporated in Bermuda, which as at 31 December 2024 owned 36.2% of BF&M Limited's shares, these shares were acquired by Argus from longtime shareholder Lawrie (Bermuda) Limited as part of the amalgamation agreement completed 6 January 2025.
 The remaining shares are widely held.

 The Group defines key Management as the Executive Committee and the Board of Directors.
-The following transactions were carried out with key Management (and their families) during the year ending 31 December 2023.
+The following transactions were carried out with key Management (and their families) during the year ending 31 December 2024.

 BF&M Group BF&M General BF&M Life

-2023 \$'000
+2024 \$'000

-Sales of insurance contracts and pension services 119 81 38
+Sales of insurance contracts and pension services 82 74 8

-Purchase of services 351 7
+Purchase of services 976 - -

-Loans to key management as at 31 December 2023 1,968 1,968
+Loans to key management as at 31 December 2024 2,570 2,570